lsaffre/blog/docs/about/hire.rst

 migrate existing Lino users to your product.

 I guess that my future employer is unlikely to be a :term:`private corporation`.
-It will rather be a non-profit organization, a foundation, a cooperative or a public service.
+It will rather be a non-profit organization, a foundation, or a public service.

 Here is my self-presentation: